Priestley PhD Scholarships

 The £2 million ($4 million AUD) ‘Priestley PhD Scholarship’ programme reflects the unique, 20-year relationship between the universities, which have a shared history in Sir Raymond Priestley, the British geologist and Antarctic explorer who was Vice-Chancellor of both institutions.

 A fully-funded studentship, which includes tax-free Doctoral Stipend of £14,296* per annum, is available for Home/EU and Overseas students on this Joint PhD programme between the University of Birmingham and the University of Melbourne for October 2018 start.
 For students who are to be hosted by the University of Melbourne, the scholarship rate will be $AUD26,388 p.a.
 The scholarship includes funding for travel to a 12 month study period at the partner university (irrespective of whether the student beings their studies in Birmingham or Melbourne).

 *subject to inflationary variation

 The entry requirements for the Birmingham/Melbourne Joint PhD are either:

 - An upper second-class four-year honours undergraduate degree in a relevant subject

 - An MSc/MRes in a relevant subject

 How to Apply

-Applicants must choose a project and make their application by the deadline of 5pm on 31 January 2017.
+Applicants must choose a project and make their application through the application portal.

 Applications should include a statement of research interests.
 Applicants are encouraged to contact prospective supervisors informally to discuss the project.